 The Benefits of Patching

 Patching is an easy to approach treatment process that helps the brain to reestablish the visual pathway, which is why so many doctors recommend it.
-Patching is a safe and effective way to establish strength in the eye over time and with commitment, most children can gain full vision in the eye.
+It is a safe and effective way to establish strength in the eye over time and with commitment, most children can gain full vision in the eye.
 We love it because it’s completely non-invasive and fairly hands-off as far as therapy options go.

 In some cases surgery and glasses is required to treat the underlying cause of Amblyopia (strabismus and/ or anisometropia) and patching will be used in conjunction to this for better visual outcomes.